XTYUCI/peterDB/report/project1.md

 ### 2. Internal Record Format
-- Show your record format design. null bytes and the data of the attributes.
+- Show your record format design. row store

-- Describe how you store a null field.

-store at the beign of a record
+Describe how you store a null field. store at the beign of a record

-- Describe how you store a VarChar field.

-store the length of the varchar and then the varchar it self.
+Describe how you store a VarChar field. store the length of the varchar and then the varchar it self.

-- Describe how your record design satisfies O(1) field access.
+Describe how your record design satisfies O(1) field access.

-Does not support it now.  :)
+Does not support the column store now. :)

 ### 3. Page Format
 - Show your page format design.